 The Agency is an equal opportunity employer and complies with all applicable federal, state, and local fair employment practices laws.
-As such, the Agency strictly prohibits and does not tolerate discrimination against caregivers, applicants, contractors, subcontractors, vendors, consultants, or any other person working for the Agency because of race, color, religion, creed, national origin or ancestry, ethnicity, sex (including pregnancy), gender, age, physical or mental disability, citizenship, past, current, or prospective service in prospective service in the uniformed services, genetic information, or any other characteristic protected under applicable federal, state, or local law.
+As such, the Agency strictly prohibits and does not tolerate discrimination against caregivers, applicants, contractors, subcontractors, vendors, consultants, or any other person working for the Agency because of race, color, religion, creed, national origin or ancestry, ethnicity, sex (including pregnancy), gender, age, physical or mental disability, citizenship, past, current, or prospective service in the uniformed services, genetic information, or any other characteristic protected under applicable federal, state, or local law.
 All Agency caregivers, other workers, and representatives are prohibited from engaging in unlawful discrimination.
 This policy applies to all terms and conditions of employment, including, but not limited to, hiring, training, promotion, discipline, compensation, benefits, and termination of employment.
-This policy applies at the Agency's offices, at your work site(s), while performing work for the Agency off-site, and at Agencysponsored or work-related events or activities.
+This for the Agency off-site, and at Agencysponsored or work-related events or activities.